VinayakRamavath/catasoft-assignment/README.md

     a.
 Resolves with the online server that has the lowest priority number.
     b.
 Rejects with an error, if no Servers are online.

-I've used 'axios' package to make http requests, 'nock' package to setup a mock server for running unit testcases.
-Used 'chai' & 'mocha' to run those tests.
+I've used `axios` package to make http requests, `nock` package to setup a mock server for running unit testcases.
+Used `chai` & `mocha` to run those tests.

 # Prerequisites
-Node 10+ version
-Npm 5+ version
+Node 10.0+, Npm 5.0+

 # Steps to install
 Clone the repository, move into the project's root directory and use below commands to run the module